Chuma and Susi

-James Chuma and Abdullah Susi were people from central Africa who took part in the second Zambesi expedition led by the explorer David Livingstone, and were employed by him in his last expedition.
+James Chuma and Abdullah Susi were men from central Africa who took part in the second Zambesi expedition led by the explorer David Livingstone, and were employed by him in his last expedition.
 They had significant roles in organisation, and were the first to greet Stanley when his search party made contact.

 They supported Livingstone on his last travels, and after his death played a leading role in taking his body to the coast for return to Britain.
 In 1874 they went to Britain, visiting his family and friend and benefactor James Young, and helped Horace Waller with his task of transcribing and editing The Last Journals of David Livingstone in Central Africa, contributing their own memories for notes of clarification and for the period after Livingstone's last journal entry.

 Background

 David Livingstone, missionary doctor, explored the Zambezi and crossed the continent to Luanda.
 He was fluent in Tswana language, and king Sekeletu assigned Kololo people to assist and guide him along established caravan routes.
 He returned in 1856 to acclaim from the Royal Geographical Society, and his Missionary Travels published in 1857 was a bestselling travelogue with exceptionally sympathetic descriptions of African people.
 He raised public demand for missions and "legitimate commerce" by river into central Africa to end the increasing horrors of slave trading.

 The East African slave trade dated back thousands of years.
 Arabs mingled with Africans along the Swahili coast, and their caravan trade routes extended over 1,000 mi across the country.
 Many traders were Afro-Arabs, notably Tippu Tip, operating from Zanzibar.
 In addition, Portuguese and Afro-Portuguese landowners exported slaves to Brazil.
 Livingstone noted slave trading by "Manganja" (Mang'anja) and "Waiyau" (Yao) African people, but this "strange idea of property in man that permits him to be sold to another" was not held by others such as the Xhosa, Zulu and Tswana people.